Project Target

 Such scientifically-grounded interventions will strengthen habitat connectivity while addressing climate adaptation needs for this vulnerable species.
 The restoration approach emphasizes ecologically appropriate species selection to rebuild functional ecosystems rather than simply increasing tree cover.

 These interventions are necessary as there have been increasing incidents of bears foraging on human food sources particularly garbage, due to factors like habitat encroachment and human-induced food availability.
-(4)comprehensive study was conducted by the Wildlife SOS team aimed to understand the diet of Himalayan brown bears through scat analysis, What came as a shock to the team was the dominant food source in the brown bears’ diet was garbage!
+(4) A comprehensive study was conducted by the Wildlife SOS team aimed to understand the diet of Himalayan brown bears through scat analysis, What came as a shock to the team was the dominant food source in the brown bears’ diet was garbage!
 Nearly three-fourths of all that brown bears consumed came from garbage, which means that their frequency to scavenge garbage is much higher than eating wild plant matter, crops, and even hunted sheep!
 (4)

 The plantation location in Solang Valley happens to be one such important patch which requires ecological intervention, located in the Kullu-Manali region, the region has experienced deforestation, particularly due to the pressures of tourism and infrastructure development.
 The India State of Forest Report (ISFR) and other data sources indicate a loss of natural forest cover in Kullu and other parts of Himachal Pradesh.
 The area's vulnerability to soil erosion and landslides due to unplanned slope cutting for road construction is also a concern (5)